Risk Specialists for the Entire SPAC Lifecycle From IPO to De-SPAC and Beyond

 Protecting the personal assets of the board of a SPAC requires a deep understanding of the risks and liabilities faced by directors and officers of these companies as they raise capital, pursue a target, and ultimately complete their business combination.
 Marsh has assembled a team of specialists who can help SPACs quantify their risks, manuscript their coverages, and secure a policy tailored to their unique exposures.

 Marsh’s SPAC Insurance Specialists have served as the insurance broker for 30% of the SPACs that have emerged from IPO in the last 18 months.
-Marsh is a leading insurance broker in this market.
-Marsh’s SPAC clients rely on us to provide:
+Marsh is a leading insurance broker in this market, protecting more than $20 billion in SPAC assets.

 - Proprietary SPAC peer benchmarking inclusive of pricing.